Unveiling the Mystery: Understanding the Fraction 1/800

 -

 Simplification: The fraction 1/800 is already in its simplest form because the greatest common divisor (GCD) of 1 and 800 is 1.
-This means that it cannot be further reduced.
+So in practice, it cannot be further reduced.

 Real-World Applications of 1/800